Before we begin

 You’re presented with various liquidity pools (LPs).
 Each liquidity pool has a different annual percentage yield (APY).

-In this example, I’ll contribute to the Tether Turtle pool.
+In this example, I’ll contribute to the ETH-USDT pool.
 I add my USDT into the liquidity pool.
 In return, I’ll get a percentage of USDT and SUSHI tokens.
 Think of Sushi Swap as a “community revenue share” model.

 To contribute to the liquidity pool, click “Approve USDT-ETH UNI-V2 LP” and give your Meta Mask permission to move your tokens into the liquidity pool.